 3.1.
-A new duty on employers to take reasonable steps to prevent sexual harassment at work has already come into force from 26 October 2024.
-Employers who fail to take reasonable steps could be subject to a 25% uplift of the compensation award in a Tribunal.
+A new duty on employers to take reasonable steps to prevent sexual harassment at work came into force from 26 October 2024.
+Employers who fail to take reasonable steps could be subject to a 25% uplift of the compensation award in a Tribunal where evidence demonstrates that specific action was required to prevent harassment.
+This duty requires employers to prevent the harassment of employees by third parties where this occurs during the course off their employment.

 Limited access modeSorry, you need to be an HR Protect client to access this content.